davmac314/tosaithe/doc/TSBP.md

 ### Framebuffer

-The following fields provide information about a framebuffer established by the firmware or bootloader.
+The following fields in the loader data structure provide information about a framebuffer established by the firmware or bootloader.
 Fields are set to 0 if there is no framebuffer available.

+Note: the framebuffer format, described in the next paragraph, is typical for framebuffers in other contexts, and readers may already be familiar with it.
+The description is provided for completeness.

 If provided, the framebuffer allows access to individual pixels on the display.
 Each pixel is represented by a value, stored in one or more bytes, which can be broken into three components: